pusher/k8s-spot-rescheduler/README.md

 ## [TODO](#todo)

-* Add Prometheus metrics for number of pods on worker nodes and number of pods rescheduled (plus anything else that might be useful)
 * Refactor 'worker' to 'onDemand' increase abstraction from Pusher systems
 * Add spacial limits - Don't consider spot instances with less than X% spare resource?
 Don't consider worker instances with less than X% requested?
 (Might be cleaned up by autoscaler anyway?)